 “President Grevy” – This is the perfect lilac bush if you are looking for armloads of fragrant, light purple flowers.
 This giant grows up to 11 feet tall and 8 feet wide.
 The scent is unmatched!
 This is the perfect focal point shrub!
 Zones 3-7.
 Find this variety at ‘Nature Hills‘.

-“Miss Kim” Korean Lilac – Miss Kim is an elegant shrub that is compact enough to be used in formal gardens, with an icy blue color and an amazing scent.
+“Miss Kim” Korean Lilac – Miss Kim is an elegant shrub that is compact enough to be used in formal gardens, with an icy blue (or sometimes pink) color and an amazing scent.
 Although this is a lilac bush that is classified as being grown in zones 3-7, there are many professional growers that put it on their list for mild climates.
 It is also sometimes considered a dwarf, at just five feet tall and wide.
 Highly recommended and one of the most popular dwarf varieties in America.
-Buy it at ‘Nature Hills‘.
+Buy it at ‘Dutch Gardens‘.

 “Beauty of Moscow” – In our opinion, this may be the most sophisticated lilac you can buy.
 Beautifully delicate and intensely fragrant, Beauty of Moscow has huge 10 inch double blooms that start out blush pink and turn to pure white.
 Can you imagine the gorgeous lilac bouquets that would come from this plant?
 And you would get plenty of them too, as the plant grows 10-12 feet high and 6-8 feet wide!
 Resistant to deer, for zones 3-7.
 One not to miss, from ‘Dutch Gardens‘.